Undergraduate and Graduate Instruction

 Graduate Librarian Directory

-The Multi-Purpose room at Sturgis Library is larger than the Seminar Spaces with a seating capacity of 26 and can only be reserved by faculty/staff members who must be present throughout the duration of the reservation.
+The Multi-Purpose room at Sturgis Library has a seating capacity of 26 and can only be reserved by faculty/staff members who must be present throughout the duration of the reservation.
 This room provides an area for larger groups of students, staff, and faculty to have presentations, meetings or work sessions.

 Permanent assignment of rooms are not made to any particular academic group or social organization.